AavishSidana/Employee-Data-Visualization-In-Excel/README.md

 Exit Date: The date the employee left the organization (if applicable).

-This project leverages pivot tables in Excel to provide insightful visualizations of the data.
-Key analyses include calculating and visualizing average salaries segmented by various categories such as job title, ethnicity, department, and business unit.
-These visualizations help in understanding salary distributions and trends across different segments of the workforce, offering valuable insights into employee compensation structures.
+In this project, the data has been summarized using pivot tables and then visualized using various types of charts.
+These visualizations include stacked column charts,line chart and treemap , among others, to represent average salaries segmented by categories such as job title, ethnicity, department, and business unit.
+These charts offer a clear and concise view of salary distributions and trends across different segments of the workforce, providing valuable insights into employee compensation structures.

-This project demonstrates the practical application of Excel's pivot tables for data analysis and visualization, making it a useful example for those interested in exploring employee data or enhancing their Excel skills.
+This project demonstrates the effective use of Excel’s pivot tables and charting tools for data analysis and visualization, making it a practical example for those interested in exploring employee data or enhancing their Excel skills.